 Where can I get tested for HIV?

-Deschutes County Health Services offers three locations for HIV testing:
+Deschutes County Health Services offers the following locations for HIV testing:

 All services provided at Deschutes County Health are based on a sliding scale dependent on income.